On Air Now

 Answer: Blackpool Tower

 Why: The award is 'Blue Peter Badge', the carrier is 'Brown Paper Bag', the character is 'Red Riding Hood' and the programme is 'Pink Panther Show'.
 The route is 'Yellow Brick Road' and the safety guide is 'Green Cross Code'.
-This leave you with the three words; Black Pool Tower.
+This leaves you with the three words; Black Pool Tower.

 Question 3